EOSIO/eosio-explorer/docs/pages/interact/deployment-page.md

 For security reasons, browsers cannot directly access the local filesystem.
 Therefore, it is up to you to provide the root folder path containing your entry `.cpp` file as well as any dependencies in the same level of this file.
 The root folder path will be saved in the local state of the tool for future sessions.

+A guide on how to deploy a smart contract can be found [here](../../guides/deployment).

 :warning: Disclaimer :warning: - For compilation of the smart contract to work, you must start this tool locally, such as running the tool with `eosio-explorer init` or `eosio-explorer start_gui`.

 ## Step 1 - Select File Entry Point